Skip to content

 res_tb$gene <- rownames(res)

-# Relocate the 'gene' column to be the first column
+# Relocate the gene column to the first position

 res_tb <- res_tb %>%